NerdWalletOSS/epic-state-subscriptions/README.md

 in your Redux-Observable `combineEpics` method alongside your other epics.
 If you are unfamiliar with Epics, read about them [here](https://redux-observable.js.org/docs/basics/Epics.html).

 ```
-import { createStateSubscriptionEpics } from 'redux-observable-state-subscriptions';
+import { createStateSubscriptionEpics } from 'epic-state-subscriptions';

 const rootEpic = combineEpics(
   yourEpic,